Appendix C — PostgreSQL

 One disadvantage is that, because WRDS only allows read-only connections, one cannot store computed results on the WRDS PostgreSQL server.
 There are two types of computed tables that one can create.
 Temporary tables, which are created using the compute() function from dplyr, can dramatically simplify queries and increase performance, but disappear once you disconnect from the data base.
 Permanent tables, which can be created using the compute() function with temporary = FALSE argument, can be useful to break the research process into several discrete steps.

-Another disadvantage of the WRDS server is it limits our ability to use our own data on the WRDS server.
-While we can use the copy_inline() function from the dbplyr package to create something similar to a temporary table on the server using local data, this will not be the best approach if our local data sets are large.4 And while we could download the crsp.dsf and do the analysis on our local computer, but this is likely to be painful even if we have enough RAM to store crsp.dsf.
+Another disadvantage of the WRDS server is the limits it imposes on using our own data.
+While we can use the copy_inline() function from the dbplyr package to create something similar to a temporary table on the server using local data, this will not be the best approach if our local data sets are large.1 And, while we could download crsp.dsf as an R data file and do the analysis on our own computer, this is likely to be painful even if we have enough RAM to load crsp.dsf.

 An alternative approach that build on framework used in this book is to create your own PostgreSQL database and use that.
 While there are some set-up and maintenance costs associated with this, it’s actually fairly manageable using the steps we describe below.

 1. Install Python.
 You may already have Python installed.
-If not Miniconda is a good option.
+If not Miniconda is one option.

 pip install wrds2pg --upgrade